Are friends, relatives and professionals telling you that you should sleep train your baby? Warning you of dire consequences if you don’t?

 As a parent you probably want your baby to grow knowing that they can trust you.
 You probably want them to know that you will always be there for them and that they can come to you with any problems that they have.
 How does sleep training show them this?
 How does sleep training aid their trust in you?
 Quite the reverse is true.
 Their cries at night may be exhausting and inconvenient, but they are crying for a reason – they need you.
 If you do not respond to their cries with the reassurance and actions that they need (and not just a pat or a sshh) then there is a large possibility that you are undermining their trust in you.
 If they don’t trust that you can help with their problems when they are tiny, how do they know they can trust you with their problems as they get older?

-In addition most babies will experience an entirely normal stage known as Separation Anxiety.
-This stage is actually a very good sign psychologically, even though it may not feel like it when you baby is instantly upset the minute you put them down.
+Separation anxiety is actually a very good sign psychologically, even though it may not feel like it when you baby is instantly upset the minute you put them down.
 What babies needs when in this stage is constant reassurance that they are OK.
 That you will come back.
 That you won’t leave them.
 This is a vital stage for a baby to be able to trust you.
 If they don’t (because you are not meeting their needs through sleep training) then you are likely to suffer the effects at a later stage.

 7. Sleep Training Ignores Real Problems